-We had been advised to wrap up warm for our visit to Carlsbad Caverns and yes, I would advise having a jacket, but I did not find it particularly cold.
+We had been advised to wrap up warm for our visit to Carlsbad Caverns.
+In truth, whilst I would advise having a jacket, I did not find it particularly cold.
 It was airy and cool but not freezing.
 The cavern was largely dry, but we did feel the odd splash of water.
 The Natural Entrance route is described as “steep and strenuous”, but I found it very straightforward.
 The paths were all very easy and accessible.

 The Flight of the Bats

 Carlsbad Caverns is known for the remarkable flight of bats at dusk each evening from spring through to October.
+For this reason alone, it would make April to October the best time to visit Carlsbad.
 Thousands of bats swarm out of the cave to go and feed in the countryside to the south.
 I saw this phenomenon in Austin in Texas and it is a true spectacle.
 You can read about it in Quirky Bits from our US Road Trip.
-Unfortunately, we visited Carlsbad in early December so missed the show here, but I would definitely make a point of waiting until dusk to watch if we were there at a different time of year.
+Unfortunately, we visited Carlsbad in early December so missed the show here.
+Next time!

 Camping near Carlsbad Caverns